Asana Customer Templates: Standardize the craft, keep the speed

 Here’s what Asana itself showcases—useful as primary evidence of how different teams structure the work.
 The editorial note on the page emphasizes learning from practitioners:

-Asana customer archetypes display
+Asana customer templates showcase

 Translation: common denominators—intake, staging, approvals, and handoff owners—repeat across domains.
 The nouns change; the mechanics don’t.